• Sign In

 Where Copiapoa evolved, how the Atacama Desert functions, and how fog, geology, and isolation shaped the genus.

-This path is about building context before details.
-It explains the landscape first, so the plants make sense later.
+This path builds context before details, explaining the landscape first so the plants make sense later.

 If you already grow Copiapoa or want to deepen your understanding: